winstongubantes/MatchaSync/docs/PushAndPullSync.md

 await _crudTodotTable.PushAsync();
  ```

-Please take a look at the sample project for reference or you can check the UnitTest Project it contains integration test for syncing data,
+Please take a look at the sample project for reference or you can check the UnitTest Project it contains integration test for syncing data

 <= Back to [Table of Contents](README.md)